Skip to content

-This comprehensive dictionary explains the key concepts, entities, and processes within the PERS loyalty platform ecosystem.
+This dictionary explains key concepts, entities, and processes within the PERS platform.

 First, we set up all of the key components you need for your system to operate.

-User: Your customers who engage with the loyalty system through your front-end applications, mobile apps, or partner interfaces.
+User: Your customers who engage with the tokenization system through your front-end applications, mobile apps, or partner interfaces.

 Admin: Administrative users with elevated permissions to manage tenant-level operations, configurations, and system oversight.